dugweb/AutoAdHoc/README.md

 ##Bugs

-If Wi-Fi is turned of on your system, it won't join an existing network correctly.
+1. If Wi-Fi is turned of on your system, it won't join an existing network correctly.
-No password support on joining an existing Wi-Fi
+2. No password support on joining an existing Wi-Fi
+3. And surely many more...